mmacaula/cesium-webpack/README.md

     *  There's also the `unknownContextCritical : false` which tells webpack to ignore some warnings due to the way Cesium dynamically builds module paths.

-4. With all that setup, you should be able to run `webpack-dev-server` on your console and navigate to localhost:8080 to and see your Cesium viewer up and running.
+5. With all that setup, you should be able to run `webpack-dev-server` on your console and navigate to localhost:8080 to and see your Cesium viewer up and running.

 ## I've already got Webpack setup, just tell me how to use Cesium

 You still have the two choices.
-Pre-built or using Source.  **In both cases you need to pre-build Cesium and copy over the assets to your output directory**.
+Pre-built or using Source.  **In both cases you need to copy over the assets to your output directory**.

 ###  Pre-Built